Self-contained two-layer shallow water theory of strong internal bores: Introduction

+by integrating them across the discontinuity.
+This type of equation represents a local conservation law for the quantity $P$ with the flux $Q$ and the dynamical variables $\vec{u}(x,t).$ Conservation laws determine the speed at which a jump propagates without using any information about the flow inside the jump.

-For single-layer shallow-water flows, there is an infinite number of such local conservation laws \citep{Benney1973,Miura1974}, whereas only six linearly independent laws exist for the two-layer system with a free surface \citep{Ovsyannikov1979,Montgomery2001,Barros2006}.
-For the two-layer system bounded by a rigid lid, an infinite number of conservation laws is expected \citep{Ovsyannikov1979,Milewski2015}.
-However, only three most elementary laws expressing the conservation of mass, irrotationality (zero vorticity) and energy are generally known.
-No local conservation law for momentum appears to be known in this case.
-On the other hand, the conservation of momentum is of primary importance as it is known to govern the dynamics of hydraulic jumps in single shallow-water layer, which is the limiting case of the two-layer system when the top layer density or the bottom layer depth becomes small \citep{Stoker1958}.
+For a single fluid layer, there is an infinite number of such conservation laws \citep[p.
+459]{Whitham1974}.
+For a two-layer system with a free surface, only six such linearly independent laws exist \citep{Ovsyannikov1979,Montgomery2001,Barros2006}.
+For a two-layer system bounded by a rigid lid, an infinite number of conservation laws is expected \citep{Ovsyannikov1979,Milewski2015}.
+However, only three most elementary laws, which describe the conservation of mass, irrotationality (zero vorticity) and energy are generally known.
+No local momentum conservation law appears to be known in this case.
+At the same time, the conservation of momentum is known to play a key role for the hydraulic jumps in single fluid layers.
+At the same time, single layer represents the limiting case of a two-layer system when either the density of the top layer or the depth of the bottom layer becomes small \citep{Stoker1958}.

-The lack of local momentum conservation law has led to a common belief that the two-layer shallow water equations are inherently non-conservative \citep{Abgrall2009} and unable to describe internal hydraulic jumps without additional closure relations.
-The latter are usually deduced by dimensional arguments \citep{Abbott1961} or derived using various semi-empirical and approximate integral models \citep{Baines1995}.
-For gravity currents, which are created when a layer of heavier liquid is driven by its weight along the bottom into a lighter ambient fluid, such a front condition relating the velocity of propagation with the layer depth is the central result of the celebrated Benjamin's theory \citep{Benjamin1968}.
-This hydraulic-type condition and its various empirical extensions \citep{Klemp1994,Huppert2006} are commonly regarded indispensable for theoretical description and numerical modelling of gravity currents using shallow-water equations \citep{Ungarish2011,Rotunno2011}.
+The lack of a local momentum conservation law has led to the assumption that two-layer SW equations are inherently non-conservative \citep{Abgrall2009} and unable to describe internal hydraulic jumps without additional closure relations.
+The latter are usually deduced by dimensional arguments \citep{Abbott1961} or derived using various semi-empirical integral models \citep{Baines1995}.
+For gravity currents, which are created when a layer of heavier liquid is driven by its weight along the bottom into a lighter ambient fluid, such a front condition relating the velocity of propagation with the depth of the layer is the central result of the celebrated Benjamin's theory \citep{Benjamin1968}.
+This hydraulic-type condition and its various empirical extensions \citep{Klemp1994,Huppert2006} are commonly regarded as essential for the numerical modeling of gravity currents using the hydrostatic SW approximation \citep{Ungarish2011,Rotunno2011}.